AHRQ Publishing and Communications Guidelines

 - Click Add Help Text.

 - Enter text that describes the field's attributes.
 For example, if it is a drop-down menu in the field provided, enter text that can help the user with navigation: "This is a drop-down menu to select the class you would like.
-Use the arrow keys to scroll through the list."
+Use the arrow keys to scroll through the list.".

 - Click OK twice.

-Images and diagrams
+Images and Diagrams in Word

 Screen and Braille readers will pass over images unless they are accessible.
 The key to making images accessible lies in using alternate text to identify image content.
 Alternate text cannot be seen but is read by assistive technologies.
 More information on alternate text appears later in this appendix.